Polymarket question

 WATCHLIST

-• Monitor developments in U.S.-Iran negotiations and military actions in the Strait of Hormuz.
+- Monitor developments in U.S.-Iran negotiations and regional military actions.

 CONCLUSION